 The Internet is growing.
-In the 1980s and 1990s, the number of top-level domains was small and the format of domain names was simple.
-All domains ended with one of a number of common endings like ".com" and ".net", or a two-letter country code like ".de" or ".uk".
+From the start of the Internet through 2000 the number of top-level domains was small and the format of domain names was simple.
+All domains ended with one of a number of common endings like ".com", ".net" and "org.", or a two-letter country code like ".de" or ".uk".
 Times have changed.
-Since 2001, new types of domains have been introduced:
+Since 2001, new types of domains have been, and are being, introduced:

 - ASCII TLDs of more than 3 letters long (think of ".info" or ".museum"); and